jacobmmm/MovieApplication/README.md

 # MovieApplication
-This is a backend application for creating collections of movies.
+This is a backend application for creating online collections of movies.
 We have endpoints for creating viewing and modifying movies and movie collection.